 Alongside the MBA in Supply Chain Management and Logistics, students at National University can also choose to specialize in a diverse range of fields to enhance their chosen career path.
 These include Accounting Professional Skills, Financial Management, Human Resource Management, Integrated Marketing Communication, International Business, Management Accounting, Marketing, Mobile Marketing, and Social Media, and Organizational Leadership.

-For more information or to register your interest in joining National University’s Online MBA program, please visit the program page on our website.
+For more information or to register your interest in joining National University’s Online MBA program, check out our Master of Business Administration (MBA) program page.